 The family’s perceptions of the world are tightly wound around their extreme religious outlook.
 Some souls are damned from the outset, preaches the father, while some are not, and nothing can change this fact.
 Daughter Thomasin and her oldest brother, Caleb, look for signs as to whether their souls are already condemned.

-Thomasin’s and Caleb’s natural impulses–which as adolescents they scarcely understand–have tainted their own interpretations of their morality.
+Thomasin’s and Caleb’s natural impulses — which as adolescents they scarcely understand — have tainted their own interpretations of their morality.
 There is obvious sexual tension between the two, and even between Thomasin and her father.
 All characters carry on as if they are sane while, under the duress of isolation and mounting crises, their erratic behavior progressively deviates from the norm, chipping away at the social order.
 But this single-family society has been flawed from the start: It could never grow and remain intact, body and soul — there is no future for these children.
 They are ripe apples fallen from a tree, doomed to rot.

 Spoiled, the fraternal twins, one male, one female, run about the farm ungoverned.
 What does their rebelliousness mean?
 This is the communion principle eroding the social structure.
 Communion searches for an idea to latch onto, a concept to wrap itself in, while simultaneously emerging as a new order.
 Though either principle may be small and vulnerable at any point, order and chaos never exist in isolation.
-Both have effect and, thus, power.
+Both have an effect on the other and, thus, power.

 The newborn dies first.